Introduction to Hadoop in HDInsight: Big-data processing and analysis in the cloud

 HDInsight on Windows

-HDFS: Learn more about the architecture and design of the Hadoop Distributed File System (HDFS), the primary storage system used by Hadoop applications.
+HDFS - Learn more about the architecture and design of the Hadoop Distributed File System, the primary storage system used by Hadoop applications.

-MapReduce: Learn more about the programming framework for writing Hadoop applications that rapidly process vast amounts of data in parallel on large clusters of compute nodes.
+MapReduce Tutorial - Learn more about the programming framework for writing Hadoop applications that rapidly process large amounts of data in parallel on large clusters of compute nodes.

 SQL Database on Azure